What is GDPR?

 Why don’t I see the GDPR checkboxes?

 We made sure our plugin doesn’t interfere with your (custom) WordPress theme so missing checkboxes or other changes to your front-end are unlikely.

 It is possible your theme misses certain hooks we use to establish an integration.
 In that case please consult your web developer.
-A list of the hooks we use will be included in the plugin files soon.
+A list of the hooks we use can be found in the (Developer) Documentation.

 Why don’t I receive the data request email?

 We use the wp_mail() function present in every WordPress installation.

 A lot of servers are not configured correctly to handle sending mails or your webhost blocks this function.
 If you experience this problem please use a dedicated delivery service like Sendgrid (paid) or Sendinblue (free).